 The two activities become associated, forming a potent feedback loop that lets you harness your natural inclinations towards beneficial long-term ends.
 Gradually, you begin to associate positive feelings with saving, rather than spending.

 Acorns shows us how human tendencies can be bent towards responsible ends.
 Stash, on the other hand, shows us how a product can simply make it easier to fulfill the responsible desires we already have.

 Stash — Add 25,000 users a week by constraining users’ investment options

-Stash is one of the newer personal finance apps on our list, but it’s grown like a weed over the last year — of its 850,000+ user accounts, it’s picked up 500,000 of them in 2017 alone.
-Stash adding 25,000 users a week to its app, 86% of whom are investing in stocks for the first time
+Stash is one of the newer personal finance apps on our list, but it’s grown fast — of its 850,000+ user accounts, it picked up over 500,000 of them in 2017 alone.

 Where Acorns productizes the piggy bank investment ethos, Stash productizes the ethos of portfolio diversification.